Glen Rock High School: Athletics

 The girls soccer team has won the Group I/II title in 1984 (defeating Delran High School in the tournament final), won the Group I title in 1986 (vs. Bordentown Regional High School), 1987 (vs. Bordentown), 1996 (co-champion with Pingry School), 1999 (vs. Rumson-Fair Haven Regional High School), 2002 (co-champion with Pennsville Memorial High School) and 2003 (co-champion with New Providence High School), and won the Group II title in 1989 (as co-champion with Cinnaminson High School), 1995 (as co-champion with Moorestown High School), 1997 (co-champion with Gloucester Catholic High School), 2012; The 11 titles won by the program are the third-most of any public school in the state.
 The 1999 team finished the season with a 21-1-1 record after defeating Rumson-Fair Haven Regional High School by a score of 2–0 to win the Group I state championship.
 In 2012, the girls soccer team won the North I, Group II state sectional final with a 1–0 win against Ramsey High School.
 They went on to win the Group II state title with a 4–0 win against Bordentown Regional High School.

 The girls spring / outdoor track and field team won the Group II state championship in 1994, and won the Group I title in 1995, 1997 and 2000–2003; The program's seven state titles are tied for fifth-most in New Jersey.

 The wrestling won the North I Group I sectional title in 1999 and 2000.

 The baseball team won the Group II state title in 1999 vs. Riverside High School.

 The boys tennis team won the Group I state title in 2000, defeating Mountain Lakes High School in the finals.

 The girls tennis team won the Group I title in 2000 vs. Pitman High School and 2001 vs. Mountain Lakes High School.
 The girls tennis team took the North I, Group I sectional title in 1999 with a 4–1 win vs. Henry P. Becton Regional High School in the tournament finals.

 The boys spring / outdoor track and field won the Group I title in 2003 and 2004.

 The ice hockey team won the Public B state championship in 2017 with an 8–1 win in the tournament finals at the Mennen Arena against Wall High School to run their season record to 22-3-3.
 The team won the McInnis Cup in 2021 with a 4–0 win against Livingston High School in the championship game.

 Administration

-Since 2020, the principal of both Glen Rock High School and Glen Rock Middle School is Michael Parent.
-His administration team includes the high school assistant principal.
+Since 2023, the principal of both Glen Rock High School and Glen Rock Middle School is Michelle Giurlando.
+Her administration team includes the high school and middle school assistant principals.